 - When visiting any website where you enter personal information, check for a secure connection.
 This is usually symbolized by "https://" or a padlock icon in your URL bar at the top of your browser.

-- Stay up-to-date on your antivirus software: The Best Antivirus Protection for 2022 - PCMag
+- Stay up-to-date on your antivirus software: The Best Antivirus Software for 2023 - PCMag

 - Educate yourself!
 Scammers and hackers can be crafty, learn their common tactics: How to Avoid Fraud and Identity Theft Scams